holgerd77/holgerdrewes-resume/resume.md

 ### Skills {#skills}

 * Web Applications
-  : Year-long experience in developing complex web applications both on the frontend and backend side with various technology stack adoptions over time.
+  : 10+ years of experience in developing complex web applications both on the frontend and backend side with various technology stack adoptions over time.

-* Open Data
+* Data Wrangling
-  : Development of various web scraping solutions.
-Experience in cleaning up messy data.
-Providing API access to large amounts of data.
+  : Development of web scraping solutions.
+Cleaning up and normalizing messy data.
+Building APIs for data access and exchange.

 * Open Source
-  : Various meaningful contributions to open source/open data projects.
-Open source community, release and expectation management.
+  : Various meaningful contributions to open source/open data projects and libraries.
+Community, release and expectation management.

 -------